June 27, 2023

 Lean muscle refers to the body’s muscular tissue with low-fat content, giving it a firm and toned appearance.

 Achieving lean muscle requires a blend of resistance training, proper nutrition, and ample rest, resulting in enhanced strength, endurance, and overall physical performance.
+Muscle hypertrophy is the process responsible for increasing muscle size, which is central to building lean muscle.
+Building lean muscle enhances posture and reduces injury risk, contributing to overall health for women.

 Difference Between Lean Muscle And Bulk Muscle